Contemporary Art – Carry van Delft

 “Art is not the reflection of reality, it is the reality of reflection” (Godard)

-Carry van Delft, is an established Dutch international artist.
-She makes qualitative contemporary art known as emotive and expressive.
+The paintings of Dutch international artist Carry van Delft are known as emotive and expressive.
 They are scenes from nature that refer to a certain place with a certain atmosphere.
 Fascination for the immense diversity of nature,which she translates in a broad manner, is strongly reflected in her paintings.
 Her work is sometimes abstract than again on the edge of figurative.

 The colorful (often large) floral works include full (pattern-like) floral fragments but also garden and field impressions.
 They are often exuberant, abundant, explosive.
 Typical are the visible paint buttons that are applied with palette knife and flat brush.
 Up close, it shows abstract color explosions, but from a distance a fascinating floral splendor unfolds with recognizable flowers.